ktravaglini/BIOC281/Classes/2/Tutorial 2 Instructions.md

 kallisto index -i hg38.refSeq.transcriptome.ERCC.idx ./hg38.refGene.ERCC.transcriptome.clean.fa --make-unique
 ```

-## Common theme: all mappers/aligners of NGS data (fastq) require a step where you create a genome index which speeds up the mapping process.
+### Common theme: all mappers/aligners of NGS data (fastq) require a step where you create a genome index which speeds up the mapping process.
 Some mappers like STAR also insert annotation information in the genome index so while mapping the program is aware of known (user provided) splice-junctions-- further speeding up the mapping/alignment process.
-We encourage you to look up other popular mappers and their genome index generation process like bowtie2, tophat, hisat2, bwa, all genome based mappers, and salmon, which is another transcriptome based mapper similar to kallisto.
+We encourage you to look up other popular mappers and their genome index generation process like bowtie2, tophat, hisat2, bwa, all of which are genome based mappers, and salmon, which is another transcriptome based mapper similar to kallisto.

-# Mapping fastq reads using STAR
+## Mapping fastq reads using STAR
 ### The script below is adapted from ENCODE long-mRNA protocol